Nonmagnetic-magnetic Transitions in Rutile RuO2: Introduction

 In this work, we perform density functional theory (DFT) calculations to reveal the nonmagnetic–magnetic transitions in rutile RuO$_2$ bulk.
 We once again show that the electronic correlation of 4\textit{\textit{d}} electrons is essential for stabilizing magnetic moments in RuO$_2$.
-Due to the sensitivity to the 4$d$-electron correlation strength, the DFT-calculated AM states are not unique in a reasonable Hubbard-parameter range, with significantly different magnitudes of the spin magnetic moment.
+Due to the sensitivity to the 4$d$-electron correlation strength, the DFT-calculated AM states are found to be not unique within a reasonable Hubbard-parameter range, exhibiting significantly different magnitudes of the spin magnetic moment.
 By imposing strains on the ideal RuO$_2$ crystal, we find that the magnetic ground state can undergo transitions between the NM state and the magnetic ordered states.
-Our calculation results show that whether an imposed strain mode induces a magnetic transition, is directly related to the caused variation in crystal cell volume.
-It is also found that both 4$d$-electron correlation and electronic density of states (DOS) of the NM state have influence on the stability of the magnetic state of RuO$_2$, which attributes the origin of magnetism of RuO$_2$ to a generalized Stoner mechanism.
+Our calculation results show that whether an imposed strain mode induces a magnetic transition is directly related to the resulting variation in crystal cell volume.
+It is also found that both 4$d$-electron correlation and the electronic density of states (DOS) of the NM state influence the stability of the magnetic state of RuO$_2$, which attributes the origin of magnetism in RuO$_2$ to a generalized Stoner mechanism.
+In the end, the longitudinal conductivities of bulk RuO$_2$ under continuous strain are simulated.
+The results show that conductivity measurement is a straightforward method to detect the NM-magnetic transitions in RuO$_2$.
 Our findings provide additional insights for a reasonable understanding of the experiments and suggest a straightforward mechanism for tuning the magnetic moment in itinerant-electron systems with considerable electronic correlation.